 Among the recent questions we've been helping readers out with, there were a couple very technical ones.
 Here is one regarding getting enough gain out of your preamp for a troublesome mic.

 We like to shout out the good people that we talk to, even if we don't use their questions for one of these posts.
-Thanks to William for a great discussion about the one thing the music industry could use more of, James over at Sonuus for the conversation about their new microphone, and Doug for sending over kind words about our writing style.
+Thanks to William for a great discussion about the one thing the music industry could use more of and Doug for sending over kind words about our writing style.

 But, I'm having problems getting enough gain using the 2i4 (the mic signal is quite weak) and this creates noise problems at the processing stage (hissing, etc.) in Adobe Audition.